Inversion tables can help relieve back pain from a variety of causes. But not all inversion tables are created equally.

 When using an inversion table, it’s important that it is made of premium materials.
 You want a model that is sturdy and supportive.
 And Teeter’s FitSpine LX9 certainly fits the bill.

 It’s made with aerospace-rated stainless steel.
-It can support up to 300 pounds, with users ranging in height from 4’ 8” to 6’ 6”.
+It can support up to 300 pounds, and users ranging in height from 4’ 8” to 6’ 6”.

 TheFitSpine delivers great comfort.
 It sports an arched design that makes it a breeze to get on and off.
 Teeter really went out of their way to ensure you are securely in position during use.